nusnlp/CXM/README.md

 ```

 ### Evaluation ###

-For evaluation, we follow the use of official DBDC evaluation script `evaluation/eval_script/eval.py`.
+The evaluation script will be downloaded during the process of data downloading and preprocessing.

 First, convert prediction file to seperate json files: